Quilters and Shortcuts

-It got me to thinking a lot about Shortcuts and Time Saving Techniques for quilting, hobbies, and life in general.
+It got me to thinking a lot about Shortcuts and Time-Saving Techniques for quilting, hobbies, and life in general.

 To be honest, I don’t think chain piecing a log cabin block is really any quicker.

-But that’s besides the point!
+But that’s beside the point!